top of page

 Damaged skeg

-So, having a few divots in the skeg is not a (as most would first think) a real big deal and is designed to be like the “virgin” that you pitch into the volcano to shut it up and get sacrificed much like your other engine zincs do...
+So, having a few divots in the skeg is not a (as most would first think) real big deal and is designed to be like the “virgin” that you pitch into the volcano to shut it up and get sacrificed, much like your other engine zincs do...
 It can, though, impact engine performance and fuel economy that most may not first realize.
-As the boat gets up on a plane and moves at cruise speeds and higher, those chunks create air bubbles that go over the prop that can allow one to slip.
+As the boat gets up on a plane and moves at cruise speeds and higher, those chunks create air bubbles that go over the prop and allow one to slip.

 Damaged skeg

-We came up with a “Low Budget Fix" if you have the tools to knock the job out in short order and just need some power sander and some 220 paper (complete list below) to make this job reasonably quick.
+We came up with a “Low Budget Fix" if you have the tools to knock the job out quickly and just need a power sander and some 220 paper (complete list below) to make this job reasonably quick.

-So, using the sander, sand down the rough spots without making them deeper.
-What I am looking to do is just smooth out and level the contours of the skeg as best as I can, WITHOUT this becoming a major automotive body style of repair.
-We have to remember that the next trip out it will start taking a beating again, so making one look like new and all the hours needed in doing such could be just a waste of time and materials.
+So, use the sander to sand down the rough spots without making them deeper.
+What I am looking to do is smooth out and level the contours of the skeg as best as I can, without this becoming a major automotive body style of repair.
+We have to remember that the next trip out, it will start taking a beating again, so making one look like new and all the hours needed in doing so could be just a waste of time and materials.

 JB Weld